edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedGoDevelopers.rst

 Introduction
 ============

 These instructions are for Go Lang Developers to obtain and run Go-based EdgeX Foundry microservices.
 (Users should read: :doc:`../Ch-GettingStartedUsers`)
-While many of the Java services still function today, the Go versions of the microservices are considered to be the reference implementation.
-Java versions of the services will be archived in the future unless organizations and individuals in the community decide to maintain and keep these services consistent with the reference implementations.

 ================================
 What You Need For Go Development